Iglesias went 2-for-4 with two RBI, two runs scored and a home run on Monday against the Red Sox.

 The 26-year-old notched the only multi-hit effort for the Yankees on a day when Johnny Cueto and a collection of relievers stymied their lineup.
 Gregorious now has seven multi-hit efforts in July, and is slashing .317/.359/.583 over 60 at-bats during the month.

-Miller is not in the lineup for Wednesday's game against the Marlins, Roger Mooney of The Tampa Tribune reports.
+Miller is not in the lineup for Friday's game against the A's, Marc Topkin of the Tampa Bay Times reports.